Legal Separation Services With Pathway Legal

 • How you will divide your assets.

-• What the spousal support obligation or entitlement is in your matter, if any?
+• What the spousal support obligation or entitlement is in your matter, if any.

 • Whether your children (if you have them) are entitled to receive child support based on your circumstances.